4 DAYS FROM $899

 Marvel at the Speyer Cathedral and savor the warmth of a home-hosted dinner

 This morning you arrive in Speyer, a pretty town of church towers and red-roof houses.
-Your morning is at leisure, or you can join our wonderful Heidelberg optional tour to visit the extraordinary red sandstone castle and Old Town.
+Your morning is at leisure.
 After lunch on board, pay a visit to a local Speyer household to share coffee, cake, and conversation.
 Later, you’ll set off on a tour of Speyer and its eponymous 11th-century cathedral, a wonder of Romanesque architecture.
 Once one of the largest cathedrals in the world, this UNESCO World Heritage Site remains the final resting place for many emperors and heads of state.
 Back on the ship, get ready to celebrate German-style during a festive party!

 Discover Strasbourg on a walking and canal tour

 Today in Strasbourg, an included walking and canal boat tour take you to the UNESCO-listed Grande-Île, where you will see the elegant Palais Rohan, the quaint shops and parks of “La Petite France”, and the Tanners’ Quarter.
 You will also step inside the glorious Cathedral Notre Dame and see the ultra-modern European Union Parliament.
-This afternoon, join if you wish an optional Black Forest tour, featuring a demonstration and tasting of the region’s most famous cake.
-Or, explore more of Strasbourg on your own; a shuttle bus from our pier makes it easy.
+If you want to, explore more of Strasbourg on your own, a shuttle bus from our pier makes it easy.
 On board tonight, savor more of this delightful region of France with a special French Alsatian dinner.

 Immerse yourself in the Alsatian Wine Route on a full-day tour